WebProgrammingStudioSem124/ProjectWebsite2024/README.md

   4. Open the website on the browser: `localhost:9000`.

   6. Nodemon will update u with recent changes without having to restart the project (u can watch this video for more info: https://www.youtube.com/watch?v=SccSCuHhOw0).
-To run the nodemon: use `npm start`(if u only install nodemon locally (basically I did this)).
+To run the nodemon: use `npm start`(if u only install nodemon locally (basically I did this instead of using node index.js)).